nekrassov01/lem/README.md

-   init      Initialize the configuration file to current directory validate  Validate that the configuration file is executable stage     Show the current stage context switch    Toggles the current stage to the specified stage list      Show the env file entries in the current stage run       Deliver env files to the specified directories based on configuration watch     Watch changes in the central env and run continuously
+   init      Initialize the configuration file to current directory validate  Validate that the configuration file is executable stage     Show the current stage context switch    Toggle the current stage to the specified stage list      Show the env file entries in the current stage run       Switch env and deliver env files to the specified directory watch     Watch changes in the central env and run continuously

 GLOBAL OPTIONS: